chrishoangle/chrishoangle.github.io/project.md

 ### 3.3 Neural Network

 Neural networks are flexible nonlinear machine learning models inspired by the structure of biological neural systems, consisting of interconnected layers of artificial neurons that transform input features through weighted connections and nonlinear activation functions.
 Given the nonlinear nature of log-transformed PM2.5 TW and the strong multicollinearity inherent in the EMFAC dataset, neural networks were appropriate for capturing intricate interaction effects among driving behavior and vehicle characteristics.
+For this particular model, the neural network had 300 hidden layer sizes and 2000 max iterations with a tolerance of 0.1.

 Figure 5 shows the REC curve for the neural network model, suggesting that about 80% of points are well-predicted.
 Figure 11 contains the k-fold cross-validation of the neural network with respect to the other models, ranking on the lower end with high RMSE and low R² scores.

 ### 3.4 Random Forest

 Random Forest is an ensemble learning method that constructs a large collection of decision trees using bootstrap.
 The final prediction is obtained by averaging the predictions across all trees.
 An additional advantage of random forest is its ability to quantify feature importance, which provides insight into which driving and vehicle-related variables contribute most strongly to the log-transformed PM2.5 TW predictions.
+For this particular model, the random forest had a max depth of 6 and n estimators of 200.

 Figure 9 shows the Actual vs. Predicted Y-value curve for the random forest model, indicating that most of the predictions follow the perfect prediction behavior.
 Figure 11 shows the k-fold cross-validation of the random forest model with respect to the other models, ranking on the higher end with low RMSE and high R² scores.

 ### 3.5 Decision Tree

 Decision Trees are appropriate for capturing nonlinear relationships and complex feature interactions within a dataset.
 Because the relationship between the input variables and the log-transformed PM2.5 TW emissions is expected to be highly nonlinear, decision trees provide a flexible modeling framework that does not impose linearity assumptions.
+For the particular decision tree, we had two models where the max depth was constrained at 3, compared to the max depth being unconstrained.

 From a physical science perspective, the hierarchical structure of the decision tree model offers interpretability by allowing researchers to trace how specific driving and vehicle-related variables influence predictions through conditional splits.
 In this study, regression trees were used to model the predominantly quantitative feature set, while still allowing categorical variables such as fuel type to be incorporated.
 Figure 8 shows the Actual vs. Predicted Y-value curve for the decision tree model, suggesting that most of the predictions follow the perfect prediction behavior.
 Figure 11 shows the k-fold cross-validation of the decision tree model with respect to the other models, ranking on the higher end with low RMSE and high R² scores.

 ### 3.6 SVR

 SVR was included as a nonlinear kernel-based method for predicting the log-transformed PM2.5 TW output.
 Because SVR can capture nonlinear relationships through kernel functions, it was evaluated as an alternative to tree-based and neural network models for modeling the EMFAC dataset.
+For this particular model, the kernel was set as a radial basis function (RBF) to model a nonlinear relationship with the regularization set at C = 1.0.
 Figure 5 shows the REC curve for the SVR model, highlighting that about 80% of points are well-predicted.
 Figure 11 shows the k-fold cross-validation of the SVR model with respect to the other models, ranking on the moderate end with adequate RMSE and inconclusive R² scores.

 ## 4. Results